 - Special arrangements for low-income customers

-We require Enbridge, Union Gas and Natural Resource Gas to set out their customer service-related standards and practices in a Customer Service Policy (also known as Conditions of Service) that must be available on their website.
+We require Enbridge Gas, Union Gas and EPCOR to set out their customer service-related standards and practices in a Customer Service Policy (also known as Conditions of Service) that must be available on their website.
 We require the utility to comply with its policy and to promptly notify customers of any changes to it.
 Contact your utility directly to learn more.

 As of March 1, 2020, the rules for natural gas utilities will align with the rules for electricity utilities.